The Untold Story: Plot

 Inspector Lee pieces the whole case together, summating that Wong murdered Cheng Lam and his family before stealing his restaurant.
 Wong denies this and Lee has Robert and Bull beat Wong to make him confess.
-Wong breaks free during his torture and shows his wounds to the press, claiming Police Brutality.
+Wong breaks free during his torture and shows his wounds to the press, claiming police brutality.

-Not wanting to have a lawsuit on their hands, Lee throws Wong into prison, where he shares the same block as Cheng Poon (Shing Fui On), Cheng Lam's younger brother.
-He is then savagely beaten by Poon and his gang day and night to the point of internal bleeding.
+Not wanting to have a lawsuit on their hands, Lee throws Wong into prison, where he shares the same block as Cheng Poon, Cheng Lam's younger brother.
+He is then savagely beaten by Poon and his gang to the point of internal bleeding.
 In order to escape, Wong attempts suicide by slashing his wrist and biting it, leading to him being rushed to the hospital.

-Lee and Robert are approached by a pair of Hong Kong police detectives who reveal Wong's real name and origin as a Hong Kong gambler named Chan Chi Leung and that they have enough evidence to charge him for the murder of Keung whom he burned to death many years ago.
-The detectives offer Lee a Plan B, which is to extradite Wong to Hong Kong if they cannot find evidence to charge Wong.
+Lee and Robert are approached by a pair of Hong Kong police detectives who reveal Wong's real name and origin as a Hong Kong gambler named Chan Chi Leung and that they have enough evidence to charge him for the murder of Keung, whom he burned to death many years ago.
+The detectives offer Lee a plan B, which is to extradite Wong to Hong Kong if they cannot find evidence to charge Wong.
 Lee refuses.

 Wong briefly escapes from the hospital by taking a nurse hostage and overpowering King Kong.
 But he is stopped by Bull and is beaten up once again.

-Lee then organizes endless torture for Wong until he confesses.
-Including injecting him with drugs, inducing insomnia, causing blisters on his skin and frequent beatings.
+Lee then organizes endless torture for Wong until he confesses, injecting him with drugs, inducing insomnia, causing blisters on his skin and beating him frequently.
 After days of torture, Wong finally confesses.

 It all started when Wong was just a cook in Cheng Lam's restaurant.
 After Wong cheated at Mahjong, Cheng owed him a debt of 183,300 dollars which he refused to pay.
 Wong then took Cheng's wife and 5 children hostage.
 He first cut the throat of Cheng's son before stabbing his wife and Cheng himself.
 He then butchered the remaining children alive.
-Later on, he lured Cheng Lam’s mother-in-law into the restaurant where he killed her as well.
-After the gruesome murders, Wong began to dispose of the bodies by dismembering them before disposing the other body parts in the ocean and in the dumpster.
+Later on, he lured Cheng's mother-in-law into the restaurant, where he killed her as well.
+After the murders, Wong began to dispose of the bodies by dismembering them before disposing the other body parts in the ocean and in the dumpster.
 He then later confessed that he turned his victims into pork buns during the process.

-After confessing, Wong is sent back to prison where after one final confrontation with Lee and Bull, commits suicide by slashing his wrists.
-The narration notes that while there was indeed enough evidence to charge Wong for the murders, it never happened due to Wong's death.
+After confessing, Wong is sent back to prison, where after one final confrontation with Lee and Bull, he commits suicide by slashing his wrists.
+The narration notes that while there was indeed enough evidence to charge Wong for the murders, it never happened due to his death.